 Most of the talk I overheard wasn’t gossip or jokes, it was appreciation for the jobs Big Daddy had brought to Baton Rouge and how he had fought for fair wages.
 Men spoke of how he saved their family and stood up for them, and how they looked up to him.
 It seemed that women wanted him, and men wanted to be like him.
 Everyone there loved him.
 He could do no wrong in their eyes.

-My 5th grade teacher was there, and so was one of my principals and a few teachers I recognized from different schools, but they didn’t recognize me, probably because it had been a long time.
+Mrs. White, my 5th grade teacher, was there.
+And so was one of my principals and a few teachers I recognized from different schools.
+But, they didn’t recognize me, probably because it had been a long time and I had grown and was wearing a remarkable jacket showcasing my relative fame, which would have never been suspected when I was the weird kid in school with lice and a free and reduced lunch badge.

 They probably didn’t know it wasn’t his cash, that it was the Teamsters or the mafia’s money, and my teachers didn’t know or recall that Big Daddy asked for it back from the teachers union after reporters left.